Lewis Holtby: Youth

 Having previously represented Germany at U18 level, Holtby made his debut for the U19 level in September 2008 and earned 12 caps overall.
 He scored the first of his four international goals for the German U19 team on 11 October 2008, netting in a 5–0 victory against Lithuania.
 The following year, Germany youth coach Horst Hrubesch named Holtby in his squad for the U20 World Cup in Egypt.
 Holtby scored two goals at the tournament, one of which was against eventual runners-up Brazil in the quarter-finals.
 In 2013, he captained Germany at the European Under-21 Championship in Israel and was named as the nation's only representative in the Team of the Tournament.

 Senior

 While on loan with Bundesliga side Mainz, Holtby caught the attention of national team manager Joachim Löw who named him in the senior squad for the first time for a friendly match against Sweden on 17 November 2010.
 He was named in the starting line-up and played 77 minutes before being replaced by Mainz teammate Schürrle in a goalless draw, later receiving the man of the match award for his performance.
 He made his second appearance the following year, coming on as a late substitute for Thomas Müller in a 3–1 UEFA Euro 2012 qualifying victory against Azerbaijan.
 By appearing in a competitive match for Germany, Holtby precluded himself from representing England in the future in terms of the FIFA eligibility rules.
+At the end of his carrer he won three caps in total.